carls0n/rootshells/README.md

 https://github.com/user-attachments/assets/64da4d11-7bfa-425e-80ec-ce185bbbb8d9

-How to get a rootshell by hijacking $PATH
+How to get a rootshell by hijacking PATH
 ***